EpiModel/Mean-Degree-Analysis/README.md

 ### Results

 Mean degree estimated with the day-of-survey method (1.19) was most similar to mean degree at 3- and 4-month offsets (1.20–1.19) across all partnerships ([Figure 1](https://github.com/EpiModel/Mean-Degree-Analysis/blob/master/Figures/Figure1.png)).
 Day-of-survey estimands were most similar to month-offset estimands for main partnerships between 0- and 2-month offsets (0.45 vs. 0.45–0.44) and for casual partnerships at 5- and 6-month offsets (0.75 vs. 0.75–0.73).
 Mean degree estimates declined as month offsets increased from 0 to 12 months.
-Multiple linear regression suggests this decline was driven by partnership duration and total cumulative number of partnerships ([Table 3](https://github.com/EpiModel/Mean-Degree-Analysis/blob/master/Figures/Table_3.pdf)).
+Multiple linear regression suggests this decline was driven by partnership duration and cumulative number of reported partnerships ([Table 3](https://github.com/EpiModel/Mean-Degree-Analysis/blob/master/Figures/Table_3.pdf)).

 ### Conclusions